aviondb/aviondb-specs/README.md

 ### Data Replication

 As we are dealing with databases, we will require to replicate our databases for scaling, backup and sharing data across multiple peers.
-IpfsDB uses [pub-sub](https://github.com/ipfs/interface-js-ipfs-core) to communicate addresses of databases, collections & documents among the peers in the network.
+AvionDB uses [pub-sub](https://github.com/ipfs/interface-js-ipfs-core) to communicate addresses of databases, collections & documents among the peers in the network.
 Using the addresses, the peers can replicate the databases, collections & documents on their local IPFS nodes.

 [TODO: Add more details]

 ### Encryption/Decryption

-IpfsDB provides configurable encryption/decryption out-of-the-box.
+AvionDB provides configurable encryption/decryption out-of-the-box.
 It provides basic encryption (encryption schemes to be decided) which can be configured to use any other encryption schemes of your choice & security needs.

 ### On-Going Discussions

-- **Using [Ceramic Protocol](https://www.ceramic.network/) with IpfsDB**: Join the discussion [here](https://discord.gg/cXyREx)
+- **Using [Ceramic Protocol](https://www.ceramic.network/) with AvionDB**: Join the discussion [here](https://discord.gg/cXyREx)